richard-to/richard-to.github.io/programming/_posts/2014-07-21-project-wonderchicken-part-1.md

 **Flask**

-I chose Flask over Django because I like the idea of lightweight web framework that gets out of the way.
+I chose Flask over Django because I like the idea of a lightweight web framework that gets out of the way.
 The inevitable problem is that 3rd party plugins will be needed and they take time to learn and don't always work together smoothly.
 In addition, more time needs to be spent on architecture and organization.
-And then I'm left wondering if I shouldn't have just gone with Django, but can't commit fully to that decision since so much time was invested in best practices for Flask web applications and their plugins.
+And then you're (or rather I'm) left wondering whether you should have just gone with Django in first the place, but now can't commit fully to that change since so much time was invested in learning best practices for Flask web applications and associated ecosystem of plugins.

 **Postgres**

-I've been meaning to try Postgres ever since Oracle bought Sun Microsystems.
-The initial impression has been good.
+I've been meaning to try Postgres ever since Oracle bought Sun Microsystems and left me with the impression that MySQL was doomed.
+My initial impression of Postqres has been good.
 All the different data types are awesome and make it appear to be a good balance between NoSQL and SQL databases.
 It remains to be seen how much my MySQL experience will transfer though.

 **React**